Harold A. Zahl

 Harold Adelbert Zahl (August 24, 1904 – March 11, 1973) was an American physicist who had a 35-year career with the U.S. Army Signal Corps Laboratories, where he served as the director of research at Fort Monmouth and made major contributions to radar development.
-He is perhaps most famous for inventing the GA-4 Transmitter-Receiver Tube and the VT-158, which became known as the Zahl tube.
+He invented the GA-4 Transmitter-Receiver Tube and the VT-158, which became known as the Zahl tube.

 Early life

 Harold Zahl was born in Chatsworth, Illinois, the son of an Evangelical minister.
 While still in high school, he became an amateur radio operator (call letters 6BHI).
 He graduated in physics and mathematics from North Central College in Naperville, Illinois, in 1927, and then attended the University of Iowa where he earned an M.A. degree in 1929 and a Ph.D. degree in 1931, both in solid-state physics.